Automattic/legalmattic/Legal-Guidelines.md

 Where permitted, we also accept service via email to court-orders@wordpress.com.

 General inquiries regarding our policies can be sent via email to court-orders@wordpress.com.

+#### A Note on Back Doors, Encryption

+We furnish user information to law enforcement agencies via the processes described in these legal guidelines.
+We do not provide access to user data through “back doors” in our systems.

+Similarly, we support and promote encryption of user data.
+We encrypt all traffic (serve over SSL) for all *wordpress.com domains, by default.

+Some governments have recently sought to weaken encryption, in the name of law enforcement.
+We disagree with these suggestions and do not believe that it’s feasible to include any deliberate security weaknesses or other back doors in encryption technologies, even if “only” for the benefit of law enforcement.
+[As a wise man said](http://www.theguardian.com/technology/2014/oct/09/crypto-wars-redux-why-the-fbis-desire-to-unlock-your-private-life-must-be-resisted), “there is no such thing as a vulnerability in technology that can only be used by nice people doing the right thing in accord with the rule of law.”
+We agree wholeheartedly.